hdzz/rpc/README.md

     - `lift` to new value type; `lift` to a new value type with a function `f`
     - `liftreduce`; `liftreduce` with lift by a function `f`; `liftreduce` with lift by a function `f` and reduce with a function `g`
+    - `inject` a value replacing a successful parse result

 ## Example - simple parsing of strings